 Preheat oven to 350 degrees.
 Line a 9x9 inch pan with parchment paper.

 Place pitted dates in a medium bowl and pour the hot water over them.
 Stir and let sit for 10 minutes.
 Drain the water or reserve for icing (see below) and place the dates in a blender.
 Blend or pulse the dates until somewhat smooth making sure all large pieces have been blended.
 Make sure to scrape the edge of the blender each time you pulse.

 Add the almond flour, cacao powder, coconut sugar, melted coconut oil, vanilla, egg, and sea salt in the blender.
 Blend until smooth making sure to scrape the edges of the blender.

 Spread brownie mixture into prepared baking pan.
 Bake for 20 minutes.
 Cool before cutting.

 If adding pecans and cinnamon - place a handful of pecans on top of brownie mixture and lightly sprinkle the cinnamon or vice versa like I did.

 Take your reserved date water and add it to some cacao powder and melted coconut oil until you get the consistency you want for the icing.

 After the brownies have cooled a bit, pour icing over them.
 Please note, I did not make the icing for mine.

 For best results, store any leftovers (if any) in the refrigerator.

-This is the first-ever guilt-free healthy brownie bites recipe I’ve ever made that actually taste like a brownie.
+It’s the first-ever guilt-free healthy brownie bites recipe I’ve ever made that tastes like a brownie.
 There are substitutions you can make in this recipe and still have a healthy, delicious brownie, so don’t be afraid to use what you have on hand if needed.